styleguidist/react-styleguidist/docs/Cookbook.md

 }
 ```

-## How to force client-side scripts or css links with Styleguidist?
+## How to add external JavaScript and CSS files?

-Use the `template` property in your styleguidist config, and point it to an html file of your own creation, into which you can add whatever `script` or `link` tags you need.
-The styleguide that's generated will use this html file, and any css files, or scripts you have loaded therein will be applied.
-Be sure to have a div in your body with an id of `app`, as react-styleguidist will look for this.
+Use the `template` property in your Styleguidist config, and point it to an HTML file of your own creation, into which you can add whatever `script` or `link` tags you need.
+The style guide that's generated will use this HTML file, and any CSS files, or scripts you have loaded therein will be applied.
+Be sure to have a div in your body with an id of `app`, as Styleguidist will look for this.

-For example
+For example:

 ```html
 <html>